 How long should you stay on Magnetic Island for snorkelling?

 We only visited Magnetic Island on a day trip, as all accommodations were fully booked when we planned our trip there.
 It was great, and I don’t regret going just for the day, but it was definitely not enough to explore all the snorkelling spots of Magnetic Island.
-Plus, as we were there for a very short period, we didn’t get a chance to see it with better visibility.
+Plus, as we were there for a very short period, we didn’t get a chance to see the reef on Magnetic Island with better visibility.

 You will need at least two or three days to check out all the exciting underwater spots on Magnetic Island.
-And don’t be worried about staying longer.
 There are other activities on the island to keep you busy for longer, such as horse riding, sailing or hiking.

 When I researched accommodations on Magnetic Island, I loved the location and reasonable prices of the Base Backpacker (click here for more info*) and the YHA in Horseshoe Bay (click here for more info*).